-- GEO 201.
+GEO 201.
 INTRODUCTION TO HUMAN GEOGRAPHY.
 Study of the spread of cultural, economic, and political human activities and institutions across the earth through time.
+3

-3 - GEO 202.
+GEO 202.
 PHYSICAL GEOGRAPHY.
 Introduction to the Earth's natural environment.
 Includes weather and climate, oceans and water resources, natural vegetation and ecology, soils, geology and geomorphology, biodiversity and conservation.
 A laboratory and lecture course for non-science majors.
 Same as PHY 202.
 (Does not meet general education Social Science requirements.
 Does meet requirements for a concentration or minor in Geography.)

-3 - GEO 256.
-APPLIED METEOROLOGY.
-Basic weather theory and information services available, including how to interpret various reports and forecasts provided by the National Weather Service and the Federal Aviation Administration.
-Same as CAV 256.
-(Does not meet general education Social Science requirements.
-Does meet requirements for a concentration or minor in Geography.)
-3 - GEO 303.
+GEO 303.
 WORLD REGIONAL GEOGRAPHY.
 Physical and human (cultural, economic, and political) characteristics of the principal regions of the world.
+3

-3 - GEO 404.
+GEO 404.
 GEOGRAPHY OF TOURISM.
 Addresses the relationships between tourism and the landscapes, places, and regions that it affects.
 This course contains a strong field-based component and is focused on the economic, cultural, historical, and natural aspects of this important industry.
+3

-3 - GEO 405.
+GEO 405.
 CULTURAL GEOGRAPHY.
 Study of intercultural group differences and the significance of their origins and distribution in the contemporary world.
 Includes the cultural landscape, language and dialect, folk culture, architecture, foods, sport, and music.
+3

-3 - GEO 406.
+GEO 406.
 POLITICAL GEOGRAPHY.
 Geographic dimensions of U.S. and global political issues.
 Topics include electoral geography, geopolitics, nationalism, international political systems, state formation, and boundary disputes.
+3

-3 - GEO 407.
+GEO 407.
 ECONOMIC GEOGRAPHY.
 Contemporary and historical spatial dimensions of economic activities.
 Topics include subsistence systems, agricultural location theory, trade, international development, transportation, manufacturing, and economic planning.
+3

-3 - GEO 416.
+GEO 416.
 CONSERVATION OF NATURAL RESOURCES.
 Spatial arrangement of abiotic and biotic resources as well as ways in which humans can ensure their continued availability and utility.
-3 - GEO 430.
-GEOGRAPHY OF TERRORISM.
-Examines economic, political, and cultural aspects of both U.S. domestic and international terrorism.
-Focuses on State, para-State, and sub-State actors and networks as they relate to political and religious agendas, organized crime, and intelligence-gathering.
 3

-- GEO 435.
+GEO 435.
 GEOGRAPHY OF RELIGIONS.
 Comparative study of major world belief systems (e.g. Christianity, Islam, Hinduism, Buddhism, Judaism, traditional religions) in geographical context.
 Themes include cultural and political aspects such as: the sacred landscape; religion and conquest; the role of religion in geopolitics; religion and the environment.
-3 - GEO 440.
-GEOGRAPHY OF THE AMERICAN SOUTH.
-A spatial-regional examination of the United States South.
-Particular attention is given to the cultural, historical, and physical patterns of the southern landscapes.
-3 - GEO 441.
+3

+GEO 441.
 HISTORICAL GEOGRAPHY OF THE DEEP SOUTH.
 A field course that exposes students to the historical aspects of cultural and physical landscapes in the Deep South.
 Topics and sites include the Tennessee Valley Authority; Civil War battlefields; Civil Rights; antebellum sites; Indian reservations; industrial geography.
-3 - GEO 442.
-CULTURAL-HISTORICAL GEOGRAPHY OF THE YAZOO-MISSIS-SIPPI DELTA.
+3 GEO 442.
+CULTURAL-HISTORICAL GEOGRAPHY OF THE YAZOO-MISSISSIPPI DELTA.
 A learning community focused on the Delta and its people.
 Covers the Delta's natural setting, pre-history, history, and contemporary scene from a cultural perspective.
 Themes include Delta Blues and sense of place; the role of the Mississippi River; the Civil rights era; agriculture; archaeology.
+3

-3 - GEO 443.
+GEO 443.
 MILITARY GEOGRAPHY.
 Historical geography of military landscapes in the U.S. South, often focusing on the Civil War landscapes of Shiloh, TN and vicinity.
 This course contains a strong field component.
-3 - GEO 445.
-GEOGRAPHY OF THE UNITED STATES.
-Study of physical and human diversity, economic resources and activities, historic settlement patterns, and cultural landscapes of the United States.
-3 - GEO 446.
-GEOGRAPHY OF LATIN AMERICA.
-Interrelated physical, social-cultural, economic, political, and historical characteristics of Latin America and its subregions.
-3 - GEO 447.
-GEOGRAPHY OF EUROPE.
-Regional overview of the major contemporary and historical geographic aspects of the continent of Europe.
-Includes the internal spatial dimensions of European reality as well as the geographic role of Europe in the world.
-Covers Western Europe, Eastern Europe, and the Former Soviet Republics west of the Urals (including Russia-in-Europe).
-3 - GEO 448.
+3 GEO 448.
 GEOGRAPHY OF AFRICA.
 Human (cultural, economic, and political) and physical aspects of North and sub-Saharan Africa.
 Particular emphasis is placed on the geographical background of human origins, slavery, colonialism, the nation-state, cultural diversity, human-nature interactions, and current conflicts.
-3 - GEO 449.
-GEOGRAPHY OF ASIA AND THE PACIFIC.
-Regional overview of the major contemporary and historical geographic aspects of the continent of Asia and the region of Oceania.
-Regions covered in detail vary by semester but include Southwest Asia (Middle East); Central Asia; South Asia (Indian Subcontient); Russia-in-Asia; East and Southeast Asia; Austrialia and the Pacific.
-3 - GEO 462.
+3

+GEO 462.
 CHINA AND JAPAN.
 (See HIS 462.)
+3

-3 - GEO 492.
+GEO 492.
 SPECIAL TOPICS IN GEOGRAPHY.
 Current developments in Geography.
 1-6